 For most individual members, information we have on file will allow us to determine if reporting is required.
-If the information you have provided indicates that reporting may be required for your accounts, we will ask you to provide additional information—possibly in the form of new documentation regarding your U.S. tax status.
+If the information you have provided indicates that reporting may be required for your accounts, we will ask you to complete a FATCA self-certification form.
 We will then review the information you provide against the applicable requirements to determine whether or not your accounts are reportable.

 For most businesses, the documentation we have on file will allow us to determine if reporting is required.
-If your business is of a type for which we are required to obtain additional documentation, we will ask you to provide that documentation.
+If your business is of a type for which we are required to obtain additional documentation, we will ask you to complete a FATCA self-certification form.
 We will then review the new documentation against the applicable regulations to determine if your accounts are reportable.